remarkjs/remark-comment-config/readme.md

 Just like [**remark-yaml-config**][remark-yaml-config], but comments are invisible when rendering to HTML, such as on GitHub.

+## Contribute

+See [`contribute.md` in `remarkjs/remarkj`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]